How Aerobic Capacity Adapts to Training | Key Adaptations

 These occur in the muscles themselves.
 They include increased capillary density, mitochondrial growth, and improved metabolic efficiency.
 These changes improve how muscles use oxygen once it arrives.

 Both systems must develop together.
 A strong heart with poorly conditioned muscles limits performance, and well-trained muscles without sufficient oxygen delivery create the same bottleneck from the opposite direction.
-The full breakdown of how these two pathways differ and adapt is covered in central vs peripheral adaptations explained.
+In Fick terms, central adaptations raise cardiac output and peripheral adaptations widen the a-vO₂ difference, VO₂ max is the product of the two, so whichever side lags becomes the ceiling.
 The sibling post on aerobic vs anaerobic adaptations draws the distinction between these two systems and explains how each responds differently to training stimulus.

 How Fast Adaptations Occur